intakhab1/Skillnation/README.md

 ##  Architecture Diagram

+MongoDB is used as the primary database
+Node.js is used as the primary framework for the back end Express.js is used as a web application framework Mongoose is used as an Object Data Modeling (ODM) library, providing a way to interact with MongoDB using JavaScript.

-Here is a high-level diagram that illustrates the architecture of the StudyNotion ed-tech
+- Here is a high-level diagram that illustrates the architecture of the StudyNotion ed-tech
 platform:

 <h6 align="center"><img src="/src/assets/Images/Architecture.png" height="250" /></p></h6>